Saturday, February 28, 2009

 Making Tracks

-The Boys participated in their first ever Elementary Track Meet for children ages 1 to 10 put on by the Middle School students as a service project for the community.
+The boys participated in their first ever elementary track meet.
+It's for children ages 1 to 10 and is put on by the middle school students as a service project for the community.
 Because all the residents here are employed and there are gardeners, housekeepers, maintenance workers etc., we have to come up with different ways to give the youth opportunities to serve within the community.

 Neither of the boys knew what a track meet was before hand.
 It didn't take long for them to figure out that this was AWESOME!